Stourbridge Junction railway station: Stourbridge depot

 On construction, the OWW built a small servicing depot just north of the station on the route to Wolverhampton.
 The GWR intended to improve this, but were delayed by the outbreak of World War I until 1926, when they built a new standard pattern single roundhouse with coaling/watering and light maintenance facilities, situated 0.5 mi north of the station, just north of the A458 Birmingham Street.
 The depot was allocated with mainly local service tank engines, such as Prairies and Panniers, with a small allocation of dedicated freight types.
 The original OWW shed was later used to house railmotors and diesel railcars.
 With the Beeching Report implemented, both depots closed in July 1966 and were demolished, with the land used for housing.

 Today the yard to the north of the station is home to a Light Maintenance Depot used by Chiltern Railways.
-This is used to stable stock for the peak services from Kidderminster, and is occasionally used to stable engineering vehicles.
+This is used to stable stock for the peak services from Stourbridge, and is occasionally used to stable engineering vehicles.
 The land at the south end of platform 1 has a shed for the two Class 139 units that serve the Stourbridge Town branch.